 Interim Dean, School of Nursing and Health Sciences - Dr. Nicole Custer, RN, CCRN-K

-Bachelor Degree Program Coordinator - Sue Clark, MSN, RN
+Associate Degree Program Coordinator - Terese Triol, MSN, RN

-The following end of program student learning outcomes will be achieved by Mount Aloysius College RN-BSN program graduates:
+The following end of program student learning outcomes will be achieved by the Mount Aloysius College ASN graduates:

 Accreditation Commission for Education in Nursing (ACEN)

 NOTE: All decisions regarding admission to the nursing program at Mount Aloysius College are made by the Nursing Department.

 Students requesting admission to the ASN Degree program must have been admitted to the College and meet the following admission requirements:

 1. First time college student applicants who have graduated from high school less than two (2) years and/or have less than 24 credits of post-secondary education must:

 2. Transfer applicants, who have graduated from high school and completed 24 or more credits of post-secondary education must: